Tesla Model Y Updates: Price Adjustments and the New E41 Variant for UK Buyers

 Kia EV6 (from £40,895)

-The E41's success will largely depend on whether UK buyers prioritise Tesla's technology and charging network over the creature comforts traditionally expected in this price segment.
+The E41’s performance in the UK market will likely depend on whether buyers value Tesla’s core technology and charging network more than the premium features typically offered in this segment.

 The Salary Sacrifice Advantage